Bearer/bearer/docs/reference/config.md

 ## Utilizing a custom config

-By default, Curio will look for a `curio.yml` file in the project directory where the scan is run.
+By default, Bearer will look for a `bearer.yml` file in the project directory where the scan is run.
 Alternatively, you can use the `--config-file` flag with the scan command to reference a config file that is outside the project directory.